 REWRITE exists to REWRITE this narrative.
 We aim to encourage and enable Black women and Women of Colour to develop their full potential through dynamic writing courses, masterclasses, and workshops that are tailor-made to suit their specific needs and requirements.

 Our series of creative writing courses, workshops, and masterclasses are designed specifically for Black women and Women of Colour.
 From the selected texts to the recommended reading, all of our modules and resources are centered around the works of Black women and Women of Colour writers.
 Each course offers a relaxing and encouraging environment for women to explore their creativity, nurture their writing skills, and network with key people in the industry.
 To see what we have on offer, click here.

 Our editorial services help writers with their books, manuscripts, and works-in-progress.
 We aim to offer high-quality services at competitive prices.
 Our rates are driven by our passion to help Black women & WoC published.
 See our fees.

 Along with our courses, we also write reviews for books of all genres solely written by Black women and Women of Colour.
 For us, it is important to highlight their work, and to give fair and nuanced reviews, as mainstream book critics are known to give harsher critiques to Black women and Women of Colour authors.
-Read our latest reviews, click here.
+Request a book review here.